tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/定时任务相关接口/查询定时任务_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (DescribeScheduledActions) queries the details of one or more scheduled actions.
+This API (DescribeScheduledActions) describes one or more scheduled actions.

 * You can query the details of scheduled actions based on information such as scheduled action ID, scheduled action name, or scaling group ID.
 For more information about filters, see `Filter`.
 * If the parameter is empty, a number (same as the `Limit`.
 The default is 20) of scheduled tasks will be returned.